Article

 In very simple social structures, it already becomes quickly obvious that equality is not the default of human behavior.
 Humans will use all kinds of not necessarily very nice tricks to gain a small advantage.
 Power and control are useful tools to get your way.

-Only if we actively work to notice and improve these hidden power dynamics can we hope to avoid the organisation being slowly poisoned by them.
+Only if we actively work to notice and improve these hidden power dynamics can we hope to avoid the organization being slowly poisoned by them.

 Challenge 3: inefficiencies in decision making